across-protocol/frontend/README.md

     DEV_WALLET_PRIVATE_KEY=****************************************************************
     ```

-2. Update the `rpc-providers.json` file in `/src/data/rpc-providers.json` with your Alchemy key for the providers.
+2. [OPTIONAL] Update the `rpc-providers.json` file in `/src/data/rpc-providers.json` with your Alchemy key for the providers.
 You can also get this from Keeper.
+This step is optional but will improve reliability and speed of the tests.

 3. Start the local development server: